timgoud/terraform-provider-zabbix/website/docs/r/trigger.html.markdown

 ---
 layout: "zabbix"
-page_title: "Provider: Zabbix"
+page_title: "Zabbix: zabbix_trigger"
-sidebar_current: "docs-zabbix-index"
+sidebar_current: "docs-zabbix-resource-trigger"
 description: |-
-  The Zabbix provider is used to interact with zabbix resource.
-The provider needs to be configured with the proper credentials before it can be used.
+  Provides a zabbix trigger resource.
+This can be used to create and manage Zabbix trigger.
 ---

 # zabbix_trigger